Prateek-MSDS/Predictive-Model-for-Unconfined-Concrete-Strength/README.md

 Contact Information: pkakkar@seattleu.edu, rputta@seattleu.edu and xli@seattleu.edu

-#### Note: The data file in this repository cannot be shared due to confidentiality reasons.
+#### Note: The data files for this project cannot be shared due to confidentiality reasons.